kovilacoops/kovilacoops.github.io/_pages/opportunities.md

 ---

 I am often looking for motivated and exceptional PhD students and research interns to join my [team](https://kovilacoops.github.io/lab/), at King's College London.
-If you are keen on privacy and security research, at the intersection of HCI, behavioural or social sciences, with impact for user communities, have a look at the opportunities below.👇
+If you are keen on privacy and security research at the intersection of HCI, behavioural or social sciences, that enables and betters people's lives and impact for specific user communities, have a look at the opportunities below.👇

 📢🔔Currently Recruiting for: 👩‍🎓🧑‍🎓📚💼✍️
   * 1 Postdoctoral Research Associate